Disadvantages of unicompartmental knee prostheses – When is the use not worth it?

 When is a unicompartmental knee prosthesis not worth it?

-- Generalized condition: Patients with advanced or generalized osteoarthritis in all compartments of the knee do not benefit from a partial joint replacement.
+- Generalized disease pattern: Patients with a severely advanced or generalized osteoarthritis in all compartments of the knee do not benefit from a partial joint replacement.

-- Knee instability: If the knee is unstable due to ligament damage, a unicompartmental prosthesis will not result in satisfactory stability.
+- Knee instability: If the knee is unstable due to damage to the ligaments, a sliding prosthesis does not provide satisfactory stability.

-- Severe malalignment: In cases of pronounced malalignment, such as bowlegs or knock knees, correction with a unicompartmental prosthesis can be difficult or inadequate.
+- Severe misalignments: In cases of pronounced deformities such as bow-legged or knock-kneed legs, correction with a sliding prosthesis can be difficult or insufficient.

 Conclusion